Mubarokahh/DevOps-Projects/Project 5.md

 Create a user,database and  grant all privileges to the user on mysql server

 Activate mysql shell:

 `sudo mysql`

+Create Database

 `CREATE DATABASE whiz_db;`

-Creating a remote user with mysql client  ip_address:
+Create a remote user with mysql client  ip_address:

 `CREATE USER 'Mubz'@'3.84.57.79' IDENTIFIED BY 'password';`

-Granting the remote user full access to the database:
+Grantethe remote user full access to the database:

 `GRANT ALL PRIVILEGES ON whiz_db.* TO 'Mubz'@'3.84.57.79';`

-Lastly, flushing the privileges so that MySQL will begin to use them:
+Lastly, flush the privileges so that MySQL will begin to use them:

 `FLUSH PRIVILEGES;`

 Exit mysql;

 `exit`

 ![image](https://github.com/Mubarokahh/DevOps-Projects/assets/135038657/fd011a6e-069f-433f-a54f-16d72e735449)